go-kit/kit/README.md

 ### Dependency management

-Users who import gokit into their `package main` are responsible to organize and maintain all of their dependencies to ensure code compatibility and build reproducibility.
+Users who import Go kit into their `package main` are responsible to organize and maintain all of their dependencies to ensure code compatibility and build reproducibility.
 Gokit makes no direct use of dependency management tools like [Godep](https://github.com/tools/godep).